Care & Services

 Owners of Kramer Custom Knives

 Bob Kramer offers sharpening & reconditioning services exclusively for owners of Custom Kramer Knives.
-Bob charges $375 per hour for reconditioning and a knife normally takes 4-8 hours to complete depending on blade corrosion.
-Contact us for shipping instructions
+Bob charges $375 per hour for reconditioning.
+Please Contact us before shipping a knife.

 Owners of Kramer House Production Knives

-Kramer Knives does NOT offers sharpening & reconditioning services for owners of Kramer House Production Knives.
-Please contact ZWILLING J.A.
-Henckels or Shun for assistance.
+Kramer Knives does NOT offer sharpening & reconditioning services for owners of Kramer House Production Knives made by Shun or ZWILLING.

 Professional Sharpeners

-Woody Bailey worked with me to learn power sharpening, and is also a teacher at Oregon Culinary Institute.
-Set up in the Portland area, Woody has a truck that I wish I’d had when I was sharpening.
-Visit his website or call (503) 816-3913.557
+Woody Bailey is located in the Portland area and worked with Bob to learn power sharpening.
+He is also a teacher at Oregon Culinary Institute.
+Visit Zen Blades website or call (503) 816-3913.557

-Korin is the first company in the world that was given authorization and certification to re-sharpen and repair knives from Masamoto Shohonten, Misono, Knife Systems (Suisin) and Nenohi.
-Korin accepts drop-offs or mail in requests.
-Visit website
+Korin is the first company in the world that was given authorization and certification to re-sharpen and repair knives from Masamoto Shohonten, Misono, Knife Systems (Suisin), and Nenohi.
+Korin accepts drop-offs or mail-in requests.
+Visit Korin’s website.